An Incentive Compatible, Efficient Market for Air Traffic Flow Management: Introduction

 In a nutshell, the reason for this is that any viable solution needs to satisfy several conflicting requirements, e.g., in addition to ensuring efficiency the solution also needs to be viewed as ``fair'' by all parties involved.
 Indeed, \cite{Bertsimas3} state that `` ...
 While this work points at the possibility of dramatically reducing delay costs to the airline industry vis-a-vis current practice, the vast majority of these proposals remain unimplemented.
 The ostensible reason for this is fairness ... .''
 It also needs to be computationally efficient -- even moderate sized airports today handle hundreds of flights per day, with the 30 busiest ones handling anywhere from 1000 to 3000 flights per day.
 The full problem involves scheduling flight-landings simultaneously for multiple airports over a large period of time, taking into consideration inter-airport constraints.
 Yet, according to \cite{Bertsimas2}, current research has mostly remained at the level of a single airport because of computational tractability reasons.

 Building on a sequence of recent ideas that were steeped in sound economic theory, and drawing on ideas from game theory and the theory of algorithms, we present a solution that has a number of desirable properties.
-Our solution for allocating flights to landing slots at a single airport is based on the principle of a free market, which is known to be a remarkably efficient method for allocating scarce resources among alternative uses (sometimes stated in the colorful language of the ``invisible hand of the market'' \cite{smith}).
-At the same time, we prove that our solution can be captured through linear programming duality.
-Next, using results from matching theory, we show how to find equilibrium allocations and prices in strongly polynomial time.
+Our solution for allocating flights to landing slots at a single airport is based on the principle of a free market, which is known to be fair and a remarkably efficient method for allocating scarce resources among alternative uses (sometimes stated in the colorful language of the ``invisible hand of the market'' \cite{smith}).
+We define a market in which goods are delays and buyers are airline companies; the latter pay money to the FAA to buy away the desired amount of delay on a per flight basis and we give a notion of equilibrium for this market.
+W.r.t. equilibrium prices, the total cost (price paid and cost of delay) of each agent, i.e., flight, is minimized.

+This involves a multi-objective optimization, one for each agent, just like all market equilibrium problems.
+Yet, for some markets an equilibrium can be found by optimizing only one function.
+As an example, consider the linear case of Fisher's market \cite{scarf} for which an optimal solution to the remarkable Eisenberg-Gale \cite{eisenberg} convex formulation gives equilibrium prices and allocations.
+For our market, we give a special LP whose optimal solution gives an equilibrium.

+Using results from matching theory, we show how to find equilibrium allocations and prices in strongly polynomial time.
 Moreover, using \cite{leonard} it turns out that our solution is incentive compatible in dominant strategy, i.e., the players will not be able to game the final allocation to their advantage by misreporting their private information.
-Finally, we show how the robustness properties of this solution make it extendable to multiple airports.

 We note that the ATFM problem involves several issues that are not of a game-theoretic or algorithmic nature, e.g., the relationship between long term access rights (slot ownership or leasing) and short term access rights on a given day of operations, e.g., see \cite{ball1}.
 Our intention in this paper is not to address the myriad of such issues.
 Instead, we have attempted to identify a mathematically clean, core problem that is amenable to the powerful tools developed in the theories stated above, and whose solution could form the core around which a practical scheme can be built.